 Corrosion can be more difficult to spot, depending on its location.
 Look at your pipes to see if they are discolored in any way.
 Copper and brass pipes turn a greenish hue when they are beginning to corrode, while old steel pipes corrode to a yellow or orange color.
 Corrosion can lead to leaks and poor connections, as well as higher metal content in your water, so the sooner you get the offending pipe section repaired, the better.

 Avoid using chemical drain-clearing products

 While it may be tempting to run for a chemical drain-clear product the second you encounter a blockage, HouseLogic recommends that you avoid these products.
 Chemical products will erode cast-iron drainpipes over time, which can be very expensive to replace.
 Additionally, these types of product often won't clear the entire block, as they slip through as soon as there is a large enough opening, meaning that in a few months you'll be running out to the store to buy more, further eroding your drainpipes.
 Instead, either hire a plumber to snake the drain for you, which should cost between $75 and $100, or buy a snake at a home goods store for significantly less and attempt to remove the blockage yourself.

-To further protect yourself against the potential costs of an aging plumbing system, consider purchasing a TotalProtect® Home Warranty.
+To further protect yourself against the potential costs of an aging plumbing system, consider purchasing a TotalProtect® Home Warranty if you havn't already.
 A home warranty is a smart investment in your home's future, and will increase your homeowner's confidence by reducing your liability to a low, monthly payment.